 - 15. For rail modes, review the recording and accumulation sheets for actual vehicle revenue miles and determine that locomotive miles are not included in the computation. - We inquired of Metropolitan Council personnel and determined that the Metropolitan Council does not have rail modes.
 Thus, locomotive miles are not included in the computation for vehicle revenue miles (Policy Manual, Federal Funding Allocation Test n). - 16.
-If fixed guideway or high intensity busway directional route miles are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet the FTA's definition of fixed guideway or high intensity busway in that the service is: - Rail, trolleybus, ferryboat, or aerial tramway; or - Bus (motor bus, commuter bus, or bus rapid transit) service operating over exclusive or controlled access rights-of-way; and - Access is restricted; - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - o Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (i.e., vanpools, carpools) must demonstrate safe operation.
+If fixed guideway or high intensity busway directional route miles are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet the FTA definition of fixed guideway or high intensity busway in that the service is: - Rail, trolleybus, ferryboat, or aerial tramway; or - Bus (motor bus, commuter bus, or bus rapid transit) service operating over exclusive or controlled access rights-of-way; and - Access is restricted; - Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; and - Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (i.e., vanpools, carpools) must demonstrate safe operation.

 We discussed with the personnel responsible for maintaining and reporting the NTD data the procedures for accumulating and reporting fixed guideway and high intensity busway directional route miles.
-We were informed that the Metropolitan Council's purchased transportation motor bus operation meets the FTA's definition of fixed guideway or high intensity busway service.
+We were informed that the Metropolitan Council's purchased transportation motor bus operation meets the FTA definition of fixed guideway or high intensity busway service.
 As such, the motor bus service is operating over exclusive or controlled access rights-of-way where (1) access is restricted; (2) there is a legitimate need for restricted access as demonstrated by peak period level of service D or worse on the parallel adjacent highways; and (3) restricted access is enforced for freeways, and priority lanes used by other high occupancy vehicles (HOV) demonstrate safe operation (Policy Manual, Federal Funding Allocation Test o).

-17. Discuss the measurement of fixed guideway and high intensity busway directional route miles with the person reporting NTD data and determine that he or she computed mileage in accordance with the FTA's definitions of fixed guideway and high intensity busway and directional route miles.
+17. Discuss the measurement of fixed guideway and high intensity busway directional route miles with the person reporting NTD data and determine that they computed mileage in accordance with FTA definitions of fixed guideway and high intensity busway and directional route miles.
 Inquire of any service changes during the year that resulted in an increase or decrease in directional route miles.
 If a service change resulted in a change in overall directional route miles, re-compute the average monthly directional route miles, and reconcile the total to the fixed guideway and high intensity busway directional route miles reported on the Federal Funding Allocation Statistics form(s).

-We discussed with the personnel responsible for maintaining and reporting the Metropolitan Council's NTD data the measurement of fixed guideway and high intensity busway directional route miles.
-We were informed that fixed guideway and high intensity busway directional route miles is computed in accordance with the FTA's definitions of fixed guideway and high intensity busway directional route miles.
-In 2021, there was a service change that resulted in a decrease in directional route miles.
-We reconciled the total directional route miles to the total directional route miles reported on the Federal Funding Allocation Statistics form for motor bus.
+We discussed with the personnel responsible for reporting the Metropolitan Council's NTD data the measurement of fixed guideway and high intensity busway directional route miles.
+We were informed that fixed guideway and high intensity busway directional route miles is computed in accordance with the FTA definition of fixed guideway directional route miles.
+While the Metropolitan Council was not able to submit the Federal Funding Allocation Statistics forms, source documents were used to prepare the other NTD forms that create the Federal Funding Allocation Statistics forms.
+In 2022, there was a service change that resulted in a decrease in directional route miles.
+We reconciled the total directional route miles to the total directional route miles that will be reported on the Federal Funding Allocation Statistics form for motor bus.
 No exceptions were found (Policy Manual, Federal Funding Allocation Test p).